ACADEMICS – Covid19

 Classroom seating capacity is limited due to distancing measures.
 For this reason, we will provide a hybrid mode of classroom delivery.
 Students follow along by video from other classrooms.
 If students are quarantined, they will be also required to follow along by video.
 Students are required to have access to a laptop/computer with audio capabilities and a functional webcam.
 Students will be required to use the course platform and specific conferencing tools such as Zoom.

-Travelers arriving in Italy from the U.S. must quarantine for 14 days at a location to be determined by Gustolab International (GLi) and under the supervision of the Italian health authorities.
+Unless they arrive on “Covid-tested” flights, travelers arriving in Italy from the U.S. must quarantine for 14 days at a location to be determined by Gustolab International (GLi) and under the supervision of the Italian health authorities.
 Classes and orientation activities will be carried out using distance education procedures during this period.
-For this reason these 14 days will be included in the 89 days of the onsite program, which include the instruction days provided by GLi.
+For this reason, these 14 days will be included in the total number of days of the onsite program, which include the instruction days provided by GLi.
 Students must attend all classes on these days.